matthiasblaesing/plantuml-nb/README.md

 Netbeans plugin that wraps PlantUML to provide its functionality from within Netbeans.

+### Version 1.14

+    * Feature: Add MultiView implementation to enable rendering inside editor.
+               With the ability to "clone" or "split" editors this allows users to keep multiple diagrams open
+    * Feature: Update to latest version of batik (1.19)
+    * Feature: Update to latest version of PlantUML (1.2025.10)
+    * Cleanup: Remove unused dependencies and .form files and classes
+    * Cleanup: Remove unused string from bundle and move it to @Messages annotation
+    * Cleanup: Decouple CopyToClip and ExportAction from pumlVisualElement and use Lookup to transfer DataObject to actions (switch to NetBeans built-in mechanism)
+    * Cleanup: Fix whitespace and cleanup warnings

 ### Version 1.13

     * Feature: Update to latest version of batik (1.17)